HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-Compared to 2022, there wasn't a big shift in 2024 in terms of the popularity of structured data types found on homepages.
+Compared to 2022, there wasn't a big shift in 2024 in terms of the popularity of structured data types found on home pages.
 WebSite, SearchAction, and WebPage remained the three most popular schema types since they power the Sitelinks Search Box on Google.

-Interestingly, WebSite grew a little more in 2024 to 35% of mobile homepages from 30% in 2022 since Google recommends this as a way to influence a site name in the SERPs.
+Interestingly, WebSite grew a little more in 2024 to 35% of mobile home pages from 30% in 2022 since Google recommends this as a way to influence a site name in the SERPs.

 As for implementing the most popular schema types, there were minor differences between the percentages of mobile and desktop structured data usage.